 - Parental Leave, Care Policies & Gender Equalities in the Nordic Countries.
 Erla Sigurðardóttir.
 The Nordic Council of Ministers, Denmark.
 2010.

 This report provides an overview of the different ways in which the Nordic countries have chosen to support parents, with a focus on the different national policies adopted on parental leave, care and gender equality.
 It discusses the way parental leave affects the children’s relationship with parents and the status of women in the labor market.
+The contributions in this book focus on aspects of the complicated interplay between childcare and gender equality.

 - Council Directive 2000/78/EC of 27 November 2000 Establishing a general framework for equal treatment in employment and occupation.
 Official Journal of the European Communities.
 The Council of the European Union, Strasbourg.
 2000.